zzak00/nlp_with_transformers_visualizations/chapter2.md

 ## Conclusion :

 Congratulations! 🎉 By reaching this point, you should be equipped with the knowledge of training a text classifier using transformers as feature extractors as well as fine-tuning a transformer model.
 You're now familiar with the typical Hugging Face pipeline for training a Transformer model.
 However, this is just the technical aspect; the real challenge lies in applying this knowledge to solve real-life problems effectively. 🚀

+### Additional recources :
+[Notebook for sentiment analysis](https://colab.research.google.com/drive/1AVEa_j7h9_06WxzJN2niPAqzLWLFNHHy?usp=sharing) : The code used in this article with extra demonstration and details.